-One of the jobs of the Dean of Students is to provide faculty and staff with the knowledge and tools they need to best assist and promote the academic and personal success of our students.
-Whether is it a classroom situation, a feeling of concern for the health or safety of a student, or need for addressing a conduct violation, you will find the information and tools here.
+The Dean of Students provides faculty and staff with the knowledge and tools they need to best assist and promote the academic and personal success of our students.
+Whether it is a classroom situation, a feeling of concern for the health or safety of a student, or need for addressing a conduct violation, you will find the information and tools here.

 Chapter 14 of the Blugold Code outlines the process when a faculty member believes a student has engaged in academic misconduct.
-The process and outcomes can be found within the Blugold Code, but more information including sample letters and further information can be found on the Academic Misconduct page.
+The process and outcomes can be found within the Blugold Code.
+More information including sample letters and further information can be found on the Academic Misconduct page.

-All of us are committed to creating a campus environment that is welcoming to everyone, intellectually challenging, supportive and fulfilling.
+We are all committed to creating a campus environment that is welcoming to everyone, intellectually challenging, supportive and fulfilling.
 Academic Affairs and Student Affairs work together to support the fullest development of our students.
 Suggested syllabus language that lays out classroom behavior expectations can help students, especially new students, to negotiate a university classroom.
 We fully support your efforts to create your classroom learning environment.

 If, in your judgment, a student's behavior is disruptive or could potentially pose a threat, then you should contact the Dean of Students office to report the incident.
 You can also utilize the "A Caring Campus | Supporting Students Through Hardship" document.

 If you are a Campus Security Authority and feel you have information that needs to be reported under the Clery Act, please do so below.

 Along with you, we are available to help students work through difficult times.
 We know that faculty and advisors do a great deal of this, but we are well poised to help steer students towards both on and off campus resources.
 Concerns may include academic and non-academic issues, medical, and/or personal struggles.

 Please refer students to our office, if you feel that we could provide assistance to them.